RunOpenCode/twig-bufferized-template/README.markdown

 in example below, default configuration is presented):

     run_open_code_twig_bufferized_template:
-        enabled: true
         nodes: []
         whitelist: []
         blacklist: []
-        bufferManager: RunOpenCode\\Twig\\BufferizedTemplate\\Buffer\\BufferManager
-        defaultExecutionPriority: 0
+        default_execution_priority: 0
         nodeVisitorPriority: 0

 ## How to use extension?

 Extension comes with prebuilt Twig tag `{% bufferize [priority] %}`.
-Tag parameter `priority` is optional, and if ommited, value from `defaultExecutionPriority` configuration setting is used.
+Tag parameter `priority` is optional, and if ommited, value from `default_execution_priority` configuration setting is used.
 If you want to rearrange order of execution of some portions of your Twig template, wrap it with `{% bufferize %}` and `{% endbufferize %}` tag, example:

     <!doctype html>